 1. They improve the aesthetics of your smile.

-Veneers are cosmetic procedures that aim to enhance the beauty of your teeth and bring you a better appearance.
-They can cover the imperfections of your teeth such as stains, and chipped parts, or make your teeth look whiter and brighter.
-They also can correct misalignments and small gaps.
+Veneers are cosmetic procedures that aim to enhance the beauty of your teeth and give you a better appearance.
+They can cover the imperfections of your teeth, such as stains and chipped parts, or make your teeth look whiter and brighter.
+They can also correct misalignments and small gaps.

 2. Veneers last for years!